 It was a wild, cold, blowing autumn afternoon in Charlevoix, Michigan, and as I crossed the street, I heard a woman say to her friend, “Is that snow?
 Oh thank heavens!
 Now we can finally get our town back.”

-Travel in Michigan
+Autumn Travel in Michigan

 I knew what she meant.
-I was a stranger here, but even on a first visit, I could imagine this place in north Michigan on a hot summer day with the quaint main street thronged with t-shirted tourists eating ice cream and fudge.
+I was a stranger here, but even on a first visit, I could imagine this place in northern Michigan on a hot summer day with the quaint main street thronged with t-shirted tourists eating ice cream and fudge.

 Today, Lake Michigan was a fury, with large wind-driven breakers hitting the shore.
 The narrow channel connecting the two lakes was enraged, water slapping back and forth with anger, throwing cold spray flying on to the sidewalk.

 The town was setting up for the annual apple festival.
 The booths that hadn’t blown over already, were being tied down with weights against the wind to sell pumpkins, squash, jam, honey, maple syrup, pies, cider and apples – baskets of apples.